Temple of the Winds

-Plot summary
+Plot

 Temple of the Winds picks up shortly where the last volume, Blood of the Fold, left off.
 A wizard named Marlin appears in Aydindril announcing his intent to kill Richard Rahl.
 He is immediately captured and questioned by the Mother Confessor, Kahlan Amnell, and one of Richard's bodyguards, Cara.
 Cara uses her Mord'Sith ability to capture Marlin's gift when he tries to escape, but the link between Cara and Marlin is used against her when Emperor Jagang takes possession of Marlin soon thereafter.
 A lady named Nadine, whom Richard had known as an herbalist from the Westland, arrives and attempts to heal Cara, but fails.
 Richard's half-brother Drefan, a self-proclaimed high priest of a sect of healers, does, however, succeed in curing Cara with acupressure.
 Kahlan learns that Nadine and Richard had been close, but that Nadine had pursued Richard's brother in a baffling attempt to seduce Richard.

 Meanwhile, Zedd and Prelate Annalina continue their search for the unleashed Nathan Rahl.
 Their search leads them to a run down inn in an unnamed city, where they discover that Nathan misled them into following another man.
 The man then gives them a message informing them not to follow Nathan but to protect a treasure instead.
 A Sister of the Dark, who was also following Nathan, ends up getting caught in a snare Zedd intended for the Prophet Rahl.
 Meanwhile, Nathan rescues a woman named Clarissa from a life of slavery in the Imperial Order.
 He then builds a relationship with the woman and uses her to obtain items from Jagang that were given under a tentative deal struck between Nathan (acting as Lord Rahl at the time) and the Emperor.

 Richard and Berdine continue to work on the translation of the 'Journal of Kolo'.
 In the midst of all these activities, a Sister of the Dark travels through Aydindril spreading a magical plague.
 In a search for a cure, Richard travels to the First Wizard's Enclave.
 To save the people of the Midlands from the plague, Kahlan is told again and again by prophecy and the ancestor spirits of the Mud People that she must betray Richard to allow him to enter the Temple of the Winds, and that Richard must marry Nadine, or everyone in the New World will die of the plague.
 Even confronting the witch Shota, who sent Nadine to the Palace, Shota says that it was out of pity for Richard, that Nadine was the only other woman he ever even remotely cared for, and that the prophecy is unstoppable.